Easy Vegan Chili

 - Garlic — Use fresh garlic or soft, tender cloves from Garlic Confit.

-- Veggie crumbles — There are many plant-based crumbles to choose from these days, like Gardein, Beyond Beef, and even plant-based meats like Impossible or Pure Farmland that resembles hamburger.
+- Veggie crumbles — There are many plant-based crumbles to choose from these days, like Gardein, Beyond Beef, and even plant-based meats like Impossible or Pure Farmland that resemble hamburger.

 - Chili beans — You can use plain beans here (like black beans or kidney beans work great), but you can also buy chili beans that have chili seasonings added.